Undergraduate Research & Creativity (UGRC)

 "Undergraduate research has given me the opportunity to connect classic literature to a relevant issue today.
 Presenting at conferences has given me additional confidence."Noel Fedeli, Secondary Education German

 KU Inspires is a celebration of Undergraduate Research and Creativity that will take place on Tuesday, April 14, 2020.
 The event will celebrate student-generated research at all stages from works in progress to completed projects.
-If you would like to present, visit the Call for Proposals and complete the form.
 Additional details on KU Inspires.

 FIND AND WORK WITH FACULTY MENTORS